In Flow, Mihaly Csikszentmihalyi, the author, dissects what “flow” is and how we can reach it.

 Some activities, like team activities, are more easily conducive to flow.
 And some activities, by presenting immediate and obvious feedback, are also more conducive to flow.

 That also means that some other activities are not as easily conducive to flow.

 And personally, I found some recommendations to reach flow anytime and anywhere borderline ridiculous.

-Trying to grocery shop or fold T-shirts to achieve flow didn’t seem like it adds anything to live.
+Trying to grocery shop or fold T-shirts to achieve flow didn’t seem like it added anything to life.

 - Silly differentiation between “pleasure” and “enjoyment”

-The author seems to have an agenda to raise “enjoyment” over “base pleasures”.
+The author seems to have an agenda to promote “enjoyment” over “base pleasures”.

 And he says that pleasures don’t make us better.